danko1122q/kit/assets/themes/Solarized/samples/test.md

 Some code:

-    a verbatim or "code" block
+    a verkitim or "code" block